JaouherK/docker-ubuntu16-lamp-xdebug-ssl-phpunit/README.md

 I just wanted all the PHP libraries I tend to use.

- I also wanted to create frequently needed modules needed by developers including Xdebug, phpUnit, SSL certificate generation and access, etc.
+ I also wanted to create frequently needed modules needed by developers including Xdebug, IonCube, SSL certificate generation and access, etc.

 The installed Mysql server has no password in it.

 ## Run Example

-- `docker run -d -p 80:80 -p 443:443 -v devInt:/var/www/html  --name=DeveloperInterface shinigamigood/ubuntu16-lamp-xdebug-ssl-phpunit`
+- `docker run -d -p 80:80 -p 443:443 -v devInt:/var/www/html  --name=DeveloperInterface shinigamigood/ubuntu16-lamp-xdebug-ssl-ioncube`

 ## Docker Environment Variables